This department does not run abroad programs.

 How do courses from abroad get onto the transcript?

 HSOC majors interested in studying abroad should carefully plan how and when to fulfill their core major requirements and department electives at Penn before and after being abroad.
-(For example, going abroad in spring of junior year precludes being able to write a senior thesis because the student will be unable to take HSOC 420.)

 - Here is what one HSOC major said about her IHP experience: